turper2024/cultural-mechanics/README.md

 created.
 They apply to the Project option.
 Labels, language, or layout may change as the interface evolves.

+The knowledge guide is required in both options because the instruction profiles use it for source routing and interpretation.
+Always attach or upload `0000-culture-mechanics.guide.md`; neither the combined theory file nor the core theory file replaces it.

 #### Option 1 — Ordinary standalone chat

 1. Start a new ordinary ChatGPT chat.
 2. Choose a source setup:
-   - For the simplest full-source setup, attach `build/md/0000-culture-mechanics.all.md`.
+   - For the simplest full-source setup, attach `0000-culture-mechanics.guide.md` and `build/md/0000-culture-mechanics.all.md`.
    - For modular source selection, attach `0000-culture-mechanics.guide.md` and